foam-framework/foam/tutorial/7-animation.md

 $$imageUrl{ model_: 'AImageView', className: 'phone' }
 {% endhighlight %}

 and reload your app.
-Now when you click a thumbnail, the new image will slide in.
+Now when you go to the detail page for a phone and click a thumbnail, the new image will slide in from the bottom.

+This works because the `AImageView` performs this animation by default when its image URL changes.
+It listens for changes to its `data$` property, which is set to `imageURL` from the `PhoneDetailView`.
+When you click a thumbnail, `imageURL` changes, which makes the `AImageView`'s `data` property update, which triggers the animation.